-3.4 Liquidity Risk Due to the fact that the Company's assets are held almost exclusively in cash with highly creditworthy banks, the Company has a limited exposure to liquidity risk.
+Due to the fact that the Company's assets are all held in highly creditworthy banks and money market instruments, the Company has a limited exposure to liquidity risk.

 The extensive reinsurance arrangements also mean that the probability of needing an amount of cash in excess of reserves held at any one point is very low.